Vicinity Vision Transformer: Our Method

 Given two tokens $q_i$, $k_j$ from $Q$ and $K$ respectively, the positions of these two tokens on the 2D feature maps before flattening are:

 where $m$ is width of the feature map, $u$ denotes the row index, and $r$ denotes the column index.
-Following Eq.~\eqref{eq: decomp}, we can define a re-weighted attention with a distance function $\mathcal{D}$ to enforce the locality bias between neighbouring tokens as:
+Following Eq.~\eqref{eq: decomp}, we can define a re-weighted attention with a distance function $\mathcal{D}$ to enforce the locality bias between two tokens as:

-where $\mathcal{G}$ generates the weight according to the distance.
+where $\mathcal{G}$ produces the weight according to the distance so nearby patches can be emphasized.
 A naive choice might be directly using the Euclidean distance $\sqrt{(r_{j}-r_i)^{2}+(u_j-u_i)^{2}}$.
-Since this term cannot be decomposed into two terms relating to $i$ and $j$ separately, it cannot be applied to the linear transformers.
+However, since this term cannot be decomposed into two terms relating to $i$ and $j$ separately, it cannot be applied to the linear transformers.

-Instead, we propose to use the 2D Manhattan distance~\cite{minkowski1910geometrie} as the distance function, which can be easily decoupled into the distance in two directions.
-However, in direct Manhattan distance decoupling is still hindered:
+Instead, since 2D Manhattan distance~\cite{minkowski1910geometrie} decouples relative position in two directions, we propose to use it as the distance function: